 Creating a man cave costs, on average, between $5,000 to $20,000 though it can be done cheaper if you are on a strict budget.
 The cost will depend largely on the size of the room you plan to convert, the purpose of the man cave and the theme that you choose for it.

-- Costs associated with building a man cave
+- The 2 main costs associated with building a man cave

-- How to build a man cave on a budget
+- Can building a man cave be done cheaper if you’re on a budget?

 Obviously a futuristic man cave with lots of high-tech gadgets will cost more than a minimalistic nautical man cave with a pirate theme.
 The first option would require expensive 21st Century electronic toys while the second can be built with old wooden planks and salvage from a boat yard.
 Both will look spectacular when finished but one will cost a lot more than the other.